-If you have Part D prescription drug coverage, some drugs may be covered under your Part D benefit.
-Drugs are never covered by both hospice and your Part D plan at the same time.
+If your medical plan includes Part D prescription drug coverage, some drugs may be covered by your plan's Part D benefit.
+Drugs are never covered by both hospice and your plan at the same time.

 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Getting your non-hospice care through our in-network providers will lower your share of the costs for the services.